 IllegalStateException when this Timer has been destroyed, or if it is not-active.
+Returns

-Returns dest parameter is null the result is returned in a newly allocated object.
+The instance of AbsoluteTime passed as parameter, with time values representing the absolute time at which this is expected to fire or to skip.
+If the dest parameter is null the result is returned in a newly allocated object.
 If the timer has been created or re-scheduled (see Timer.reschedule(HighResolutionTime time)) using an instance of RelativeTime for its time parameter then it will return the sum of the current time and the RelativeTime remaining time before the timer is expected to fire/skip.
 Within a periodic timer activation, the returned time is associated with the start clock before the first fire (or skip) time, and associated with the interval clock otherwise.